jenkinsci/eiffel-broadcaster-plugin/README.md

 This step returns immediately as soon as the event has been validated and put in the internal outbound queue.
 The actual delivery of the event to the broker might not have happened at the time of the return.
+The step's return value is the event that was enqueued, expressed as a map (see example above).

 The validation supports all events and event versions up to and including the [Orizaba edition](https://github.com/eiffel-community/eiffel/releases/tag/edition-orizaba).

 ## API